pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-data-value-with-object.md

 #|en| Before we finish, note that here and in many other cases, one more step is necessary.
-You may need to add a credit score, address, etc. to the <code>Customer</code>.
-You cannot do this yet, since <code>Customer</code> is used as a value object.
-That is, each order has its own instance of the <code>Customer</code> class.
+You may need to add a credit score, address, etc. to the `Customer`.
+You cannot do this yet, since `Customer` is used as a value object.
+That is, each order has its own instance of the `Customer` class.

-#|en| To create the necessary attributes in the <code>Customer</code> class, use the <a href="/change-value-to-reference">Change Value to Reference</a> refactoring technique on it.
-After that refactoring, all orders for the same customer will refer to the same instance of the <code>Customer</code> class.
+#|en| To create the necessary attributes in the `Customer` class, use the <a href="/change-value-to-reference">Change Value to Reference</a> refactoring technique on it.
+After that refactoring, all orders for the same customer will refer to the same instance of the `Customer` class.

 Set final step